I want to replicate using a document camera while teaching remotely

 I want to use a digital tablet (e.g., iPad)

 For those with an iPad, Windows Surface, or any tablet for that matter, writing digitally is relatively simple and flexible.
-There are a number of writing apps available on different platforms (e.g., Noteability on iOS is very nice but costs $8.99), but Microsoft OneNote can be used on nearly any device.
+There are a number of writing apps available on different platforms (e.g., Noteability on iOS is very nice though not free), but Microsoft OneNote can be used on nearly any device.
 Everyone at Lafayette can download OneNote or any of the O365 apps on up to five personal devices.

 Step 1: Launch OneNote